The Honors Program

 Completed applications should be submitted electronically as attachments to Loretta M. Witham Turner at firstname.lastname@example.org.

 Applications will be reviewed by the Undergraduate Executive Committee.
 You will be notified by mid-May.
 As you register for the fall semester of your senior year, you should block out the time of the Honors Seminar (ENGL 4097) on your roster.
 If you plan to apply for research support, you should do so as soon as possible.

 Upon admission to the Honors Program, you should meet with the Honors Director (for 2024–25, Professor Chi-ming Yang; email@example.com) and your faculty director to develop a research plan.
 It's a good idea to do as much of your research as possible that summer before your senior year.

 Timeline, Senior year

-- Mid-March: Monday, March 13th a full draft of your thesis is due to your Faculty Director and to the Honors Director.
+- Mid-February: You will turn in a full draft of your thesis to your faculty director and to the Honors director.

-- Late April: All final decisions regarding the Honors distinction must be rendered.
+- Mid-March: Final decisions on the Honors distinction will be made.
 At the Graduating Seniors Party, Honors distinctions, including the Best Thesis Prize, will be awarded.